josecponce/du-mu-data-collector/README.md

  and [du-storage-monitoring](https://github.com/Jericho1060/du-storage-monitoring) projects.

 ## Features:
-- Mining Units data collection: component (usually on a ship) automatically collects data from nearby Broadcaster units (usually around 500m but may vary depending on core sizes).
+- **Mining Units data collection**: component (usually on a ship) automatically collects data from nearby Broadcaster units (usually around 500m but may vary depending on core sizes).
-- Sync Mode: Press Alt + 1 to switch to sync mode.
+- **Sync Mode**: Press Alt + 1 to switch to sync mode.
 Not recommended, not documented and quite buggy.
-- Show/Hide Hud: Alt + 2 to hide the hud.
+- **Show/Hide Hud**: Alt + 2 to hide the hud.
 Also, useful to avoid key presses during flight to be interpreted by the Hud.
-- Broadcaster Waypoints:
+- **Broadcaster Waypoints**:
   - Store Broadcaster position:
     - Move your ship as close as possible to broadcaster.
     - Select Broadcaster from the list by using up/down/left/right keys.